kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-Namespaces/01_namespaces/transcript.md

 ```

 There's a lot of output here so I'll just scroll up to the beginning.

 I'll zoom out a little bit so that each row fits on a single line.

 Here we have the namespaced column.
 This tells us which of these objects can be put inside a namespace.

-That's it for this video.
-See you in the next one.
+the namespace changing command is quite long.
+I've got it set as an alias so I'm able to bring it up faster. however there's another tool you can use that makes it easier.

+With this you have the tab option to quickly pick your namespace.